 The course is useful for concurrent studies in science and commerce.
 It is sufficient basis for further studies in mathematics as a minor discipline at tertiary level in support of such courses as the life sciences or commerce.
 Students who require substantial mathematics at a tertiary level supporting the physical science or engineering should undertake the Extension 1 or Extension 2 courses.

 There are two components:

-Component A: Understanding Fluency and Communication 1: 50% component / ti onderotaniang naterie, and commanication 1 30 /0
+Component A: Understanding Fluency and Communication: 50%

 Component B: Problem Solving, Reasoning and Justification: 50%